-Wilson’s disease is an inherited disease in which abnormal copper metabolism results in excessive storage of copper particularly in the liver and brain.
+Wilson’s disease is an inherited disorder of copper metabolism that leads to the deposition of copper in various tissue and organs, particularly the liver and brain.
 It is also known as copper storage disease, hepatolenticular degeneration and inherited copper toxicity.
 Copper is an essential mineral present in our food.
 It is incorporated into enzymes that play a role in the regulation of iron metabolism, formation of connective tissue, energy production in cells, the production of the skin pigment melanin, and the function of the nerves and brain.
 Copper is absorbed in the intestines, bound to a carrier protein, transported to the liver, and then stored or used – with the excess removed into the bile and removed from the body in the stool with a little excreted in the urine.
-Normally 95% of the copper found in the blood is contained in caeruloplasmin, a protein involved with iron metabolism which is produced in the liver.
+Normally 95% of the copper found in the blood is bound to caeruloplasmin, a protein involved with iron metabolism which is produced in the liver.

-Wilson's disease is an autosomal recessive disorder ie recessive disorder which means it takes that two altered gene copies, one from each parent, are needed to cause the disease.
+Wilson's disease is an autosomal recessive disorder which means that two abnormal gene copies (one from each parent) are needed to cause the disease.
 Those with only one defective copy are carriers and can pass the mutation on to their children but do not have symptoms of the disease themselves.
-The gene mutation in Wilson’s disease is in a gene called ATP7B.
+The gene mutations causing Wilson’s disease are in a gene called ATP7B.
 This gene is needed to attach copper to caeruloplasmin and to excrete copper into the bile.
 An alteration in both copies of the gene leads to excess copper storage in the liver and to a decrease in the caeruloplasmin level in the blood.
-As the copper levels increase, it begins to damage the liver, spills into the blood,and forms deposits in other organs such as the brain and kidneys.
-Free (unbound) copper concentrations in the blood increase and can cause damage other to cells.
-Affected patients may have signs and symptoms of liver disease, neurological damage, or both.
+As the copper levels increase the liver becomes damaged, and the copper spills into the blood.
+The free (unbound) copper concentrations in the blood increase and can cause damage other organs such as the brain and kidneys.
+Affected patients may have signs and symptoms of liver disease, neurological (nerve) damage, or both.
 The severity of the condition depends partly upon the gene mutations present but will also vary from person to person.
 About 1 in 30,000 people in the UK population have Wilson’s disease and as many as 1 in 90 are estimated to be carriers.
-There are currently over 260 known mutations of the ATP7B gene seen Wilson’s disease patients.
-Only a few of these mutations are common, and they varying in frequency throughout the world.
+There are currently over 260 known mutations of the ATP7B gene seen in Wilson’s disease patients.
+Only a few of these mutations are common, and they vary in frequency throughout the world.
 Affected patients may have two copies of the same genetic mutation or two different mutations.
 Wilson’s disease patients with liver disease frequently have symptoms starting in early childhood, those with brain involvement may have neurological and psychiatric symptoms beginning in their teens or early twenties, but the age range for both can vary from about three years old to over fifty.
 Deposits of copper in the liver can lead to acute, chronic, and progressive hepatitis and cirrhosis and cause signs and symptoms such as

 Patients with brain involvement may have a range of physical symptoms including